 Do you ever get butterflies or that ‘sick feeling’ in your tummy?
 Are stress and anxiety taking over and causing stomach upset?
 Do you find it hard to drop off and stay asleep?
 Are inflammation or Gastrointestinal (GI) issues a problem?

-Rachael is a Dental Hygienist Traveling Abroad and has worked in three different countries, and has her own non-profit dental organization in Kenya: Maasai Molar.
+Rachael England is a Dental Hygienist Traveling Abroad.
+She has worked in three different countries and has her own non-profit dental organization in Kenya: Maasai Molar.

 Where are you originally from?